 1 simple question to increase audience participation

-Tackling the difficult challenge of encouraging participation by asking this simple question and waiting for a response
+Tackle the difficult challenge of encouraging audience or student participation by asking this simple question and waiting for a response

 "A type of shock?"